September 10, 2017.

 Then, it was time to get started on the interior.
 The first step of course was to remove the center console.
 I've done this so many times now that I can do it in my sleep.
 And, I've learned that there's no reason; I repeat: no reason at all; to ever attach the climate control face panel completely - just let the knobs hold it on - because it's a pain to pry it out (and it cost $30 to replace it - ask me how I know!)

-Center console out, I took the time to route the coax from the firewall by the clutch pedal over to the console area, burying the extra (appropriately "wrapped," but not in a circle) behind the passenger airbag with the end coming out just under the stereo head unit.
+Then, I took the time to route the coax from the firewall by the clutch pedal over to the console area, burying the extra (appropriately "wrapped," but not in a circle) behind the passenger airbag with the end coming out just under the stereo head unit.

 And then it was time for power.
 This is where the Bussman relay/fuse box I installed earlier this year really shines - I ran a couple more wires to it, plugged them in, and I was good to go.
 So much easier than trying to finagle everything directly off of the battery.
 Oh, and I was able to get rid of the inline 2A fuse on the CB radio that would have been buried behind the dash - another plus!